Clinical Trials

 Benjamin Wendel (Study Coordinator): wendel [at] uw [dot] edu

-Other clinical trials targeted to IRD patients are currently in the pipeline at UW/SCH.
+Other clinical trials targeted to IRD and retinoblastoma patients are currently in the pipeline at UW/SCH.
 Please check back periodically for other trials that you may be eligible for!

 For a comprehensive list of relevant clinical trials underway for inherited retinal diseases visit: https://www.clinicaltrials.gov/